 Looking for exciting learning experiences that don’t require a long-term commitment?
 The garden offers several one-day symposia throughout the year.
 The Native Plant Symposium, an event co-sponsored by the Garden Club of Georgia, is held every winter.
 Check our website periodically to find out when symposia are scheduled.

 Native Plants Symposium

-The Native Plant Symposium, a one-day program co-sponsored by the Garden Club of Georgia, is an annual conference held every January.
+The Native Plant Symposium, a one-day program co-sponsored by the Garden Club of Georgia, is an annual conference held every winter.
 Topics change from year to year, and the symposium offers a full slate of events, including a native plant sale, presentations from Georgia conservationists and botanists, and an educational walk through the gardens and trails.
 This event also includes a catered lunch and a graduation ceremony for those who have completed our Native Plant Certification requirements.
 Look for our calendar of events listing in December.